Bank of Princeton will buy five Beneficial Bank branches in NJ - Planet Princeton

 The purchase of the branches by The Bank of Princeton is subject to regulatory approval and certain conditions being met, including the closing of WSFS’ acquisition of Beneficial.
 The Bank of Princeton expects to close on its acquisition of the five Beneficial Bank branches in the second quarter of 2019.
 The branches will then operate under The Bank of Princeton name.

 The Bank of Princeton is a community bank founded in 2007.
 The bank has eleven branches in New Jersey, including three in Princeton and others in Cream Ridge, Hamilton, Pennington, Montgomery, Monroe, Lambertville, Lawrenceville, and New Brunswick.
-There are also three branches in the Philadelphia, Pa. area operating as MoreBank, a division of The Bank of Princeton.
+There are also three branches in the Philadelphia area operating as MoreBank, a division of The Bank of Princeton.
 The Bank of Princeton is a member of the Federal Deposit Insurance Corporation.

 Share your thoughts